Projects

 Classics, Ancient History, Archaeology and Egyptology is home to a number of externally-funded projects advancing our discipline.

 Some are based wholly in Manchester, some are collaborative ventures with colleagues based in other universities or organisations.
-The department is also closely involved with The University's John Rylands Research Institute and in particular its project on the world-renowned Rylands Papryi.
+The department is also closely involved with The John Rylands Research Institute and Library and in particular its project on the world-renowned Rylands Papryi.

 Ancient Letter Collections